-AHILP, which is sponsored by the Redevelopment Authority of Allegheny County, is an affordable way for eligible low to moderate income homeowners to repair and improve their homes.
-Eligible properties are residential, single-family dwellings, located in Allegheny County (excluding the City of Pittsburgh, the City of McKeesport, Penn Hills and the Boroughs of Trafford and Mc-Donald).
-You must own your home via recorded deed and occupy it as your principal residence.
-AHILP offers mortgage-secured loans at 0% interest to address emergency/priority repairs and improvements and at 1% interest to undertake general improvements.
-Income guidelines apply.
+AHILP, which is sponsored by the Redevelopment Authority of Allegheny County, provides a very affordable way for eligible low to moderate income homeowners to complete home improvements and repairs to their homes.
+The home must be the homeowner's primary residence, deeded in the name of the homeowner, and a residential, single family dwelling located in Allegheny County\.
+AHILP offers mortgage-secured loans at 0% interest to address emergency/priority repairs such as roof replacement or sewage line repairs.
+AHILP also offers mortgage-secured loans at 1% interest to undertake general improvements.
+Both types of loans have low monthly payments (payments are based on the loan amount).